meeehdi-dev/bropilot.nvim/README.md

 - `model_params` is an optional table defining model params as per [Ollama API params](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values)
 - `prompt` is a table defining the prefix, suffix and middle keywords for FIM
 - `debounce` is a number in milliseconds
-- `auto_pull` is a boolean that allows bro to pull the model if not listed in ollama api
 - `keymap` is a table to set the different keymap shortcuts

 ```lua